Kwek Kok Kwong

 Kwek Kok Kwong is the Chief Executive Officer of NTUC LearningHub (LHUB®) and is concurrently the Deputy CEO at NTUC First Campus.
-He retired as a Brigadier General on 31 July 2012 after serving with distinction in the Singapore Armed Forces (SAF) for 27 years.
+He recently retired as a Brigadier General on 31 July 2012 after serving with distinction in the Singapore Armed Forces (SAF) for 27 years.

 During his career in the SAF, Mr Kwek held various key command and staff appointments.
 In his last appointment, Mr Kwek served as the Commander of the Air Defence and Operations Command (ADOC) where he managed current and contingency air operations and grew the 3rd Generation Air Defence system in the SAF.
 In addition to his military appointments, Kok Kwong had held directorship appointments on the Boards of ST Aerospace Engines Pte Ltd, and ST Electronics (Info-Comm Systems) Pte Ltd.

 Kok Kwong graduated with a Bachelor of Arts (Arts and Social Sciences) (Second Class Honours) from the University of Cambridge in 1989 and a Master of Arts (Arts and Social Sciences) from the same university in 1993.

 In 2001, he was awarded a scholarship to study at Harvard University where he graduated with a Master in Public Administration in 2002 and was awarded the Lucius N. Littauer Fellow award for his performance.

 Tan Wee Pin

 Wee Pin brings leadership and business expertise as the Chief Operating Officer of NTUC LearningHub (LHUB®).
 He is responsible for the day-to-day leadership and operations of the company.